arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The example sketch uses the following functions from the `Arduino_PortentaMachineControl` library for RS-485 communication.
 Here is an explanation of the functions:

-- `MachineControl_RS485Comm.begin(baud, pre, post)`: Initializes the RS-485 module with specified baud rate and timing settings.
+- `MachineControl_RS485Comm.begin(baud, config, pre, post)`: Initializes the RS-485 module with specified baud rate, serial_config and timing settings.
 - `MachineControl_RS485Comm.receive()`: Puts the module in receive mode.
 - `MachineControl_RS485Comm.noReceive()`: Disables receive mode for transmission.
 - `MachineControl_RS485Comm.beginTransmission()`: Prepares the module to start transmitting data.